PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-09-14-preregistration.md

 ### Time and Location

-This workshop will be held <ins>**on-site only**</ins> at Eindhoven University of Technology on **February 19, 2026**.
+This workshop will be held <ins>**on-site only**</ins> at Eindhoven University of Technology on **June 19, 2026**.
 Details will be provided to all attendees over email after registration for the workshop.

 Workshops start from 9:30 to 16:30 with a lunch break from 12:30 to 13:30. **Lunch will be provided, courtesy of the Open Science Community of Eindhoven.**
 <br>